 Lord of the Flies

 Lord of the Flies is an exceptional novel which has had several different influencing factors on current culture.
-The novel forces the reader to consider human culture, where all social boundaries and rules have been removed.
-What story does this novel tell, and how has it affected modern culture?
+The novel forces the reader to take a closer look into the human culture, where all social boundaries and rules have been removed.
+What story does this novel have to tell, and how has it affected modern culture?

 William Golding never considered his book, Lord of the Flies, to be of much importance.
 In fact, 15 years after the book had been published, he stated to one of his friends, that he resented writing the novel.
 Golding felt that his entire reputation was based off the success of Lord of the Flies, which he considered to be a very minor book.
 Even though the book was a classic in English literature, Golding considered the book to be nothing more than “a joke” (Boyd, 2010).

-Golding also stated that the profits he had earned from the novel was “Monopoly money” (Boyd, 2010) as he didn’t feel like he earned the money.
+Golding also stated that the profits he had earned from the novel was “Monopoly money” (Boyd, 2010) as he did not feel like he actually earned the money.
 Sales of the Lord of the Flies had reached over seven million dollars in the United States, by 1980 (Boyd, 2010).

-It’s stated that Golding is a perfect example that you don’t need to be young to make a name for yourself.
-After Lord of the Flies was published, Golding became very successful, and popular.
+It is stated that Golding is a perfect example that you do not need to be young to make a name for yourself.
+After Lord of the Flies was published, Golding became extraordinarily successful, and popular.
 That success never dwindled.
 Several more books were immediately published following the success of Lord of the Flies.
-Even though none of these books ever matched the sales of Lord of the Flies (Boyd, 2010), Golding was still set for life, as the sales of Lord of the Flies were “rock-solid” (Boyd, 2010) and never seemed to end (Boyd, 2010).
+Even though none of these books ever matched the sales of Lord of the Flies (Boyd, 2010), Golding was still set for life as the sales of Lord of the Flies were “rock-solid” (Boyd, 2010) and never seemed to end (Boyd, 2010).

 The influences that Lord of the Flies has made within literature, movies, and even a TV series, is overwhelming.
 The novel has become so revered, that one might consider it to be one of the most well-known novels in history.
-Several Web sites have been designed in honor, and support, of Lord of the Flies, as well as a motion picture.
+Several Web sites have been designed in honor, and support, of Lord of the Flies, as well as the primary motion picture1.
 These Web sites contain information about the author, different editions of the book, and the motion picture productions.

 Lord of the Flies not only sold millions of copies, but it was translated into 26 different languages, and became a standard in schools.
 Lord of the Flies appears on the reading lists of both high schools and colleges (Lambert, 1993).
 Many students have had experience with the novel by the time they have graduated high school.
-It’s not easy to find someone who hasn’t at least heard of Lord of the Flies.
+It is not easy to find someone who has not at least heard of Lord of the Flies.

 Motion Picture Influences

 The Lord of the Flies is also said to have had some influence on the hit television series Lost.
-It’s stated, that, while the television series is not a copy, of the Lord of the Flies, by any means, it still couldn’t have existed without the influences of the novel (Willard, 2007).
+It is stated, that while the television series is not a copy, of the Lord of the Flies, by any means, it still could not have existed without the influences of the novel (Willard, 2007).

 Lord of the Flies is a perfect example of how a novel can have major influences on social culture.
-A simple story starts with the author’s imagination, even if it’s nothing more than a joke, to the author who wrote it.
+A simple story starts with the author’s imagination, even if it is nothing more than a joke to the author who wrote it.
 Golding had a story to tell, and that story turned out to be one of the most honored novels in literary history.
-The novel has spread across the globe, and has inspired many to take a better look at our civilization, and, at our children.
+The novel has spread all across the globe and has inspired many to take a better look at our civilization, and, at our children.